 One of the Major reasons for businesses failing is the lack of a business plan!

-When you decide to start a new business the very first thing you should be doing is creating the plan.
+And when you decide to start that new business that is going to set you free the very first thing you should be doing is creating the plan.

-Whether you are starting a traditional business or an online venture you still need some map to refer to on the journey.
+Starting any kind of business is still beginning a journey.
+Whether you are starting a traditional business or an online venture you still need a fixed destination in mind and a route map to refer to on the journey.

-It is important to the long term success of your venture to lay that map out early and provide focus to what you are doing and where you want to go!
+It is important to the long term success of your venture to lay that map out in the form of a business plan and do it early so as to focus on what you are doing and where you want to go!

 You will also use it to demonstrate to potential investors and lenders the factors that will help them to decide whether your business venture interests them as an investment opportunity.

 For that reason alone, you should make sure you take the time to create the best business plan you can.

 Online business is generally quite different from traditional business and your business plan needs to reflect that.

 Your business plan must also cover the details and nuances of conducting an online business that investors may not be aware of or may not understand.

 If your business is strictly online then you need to break down all the components of operating an online business including things like what you will offer, how you will attract customers, who will run your business, where will your business be located?